1712n/wall-e/README.md

 #### `test/index.spec.ts`

-The test file is copied from the head branch and should contain 2 important sections: comments covering all functional requirements and Vitest integration tests covering all input/output interfaces, as well as any business logic-related edge cases.
+The Spec File is copied from the head branch and should contain 2 important sections: comments covering all functional requirements and Vitest integration tests covering all input/output interfaces, as well as any business logic-related edge cases.

-Please adhere to [our best practices](wiki/test_file_best_practices.md) when writing your test files!
+Please adhere to [our best practices](wiki/spec_file_best_practices.md) when writing your spec files!

 #### Additional Documentation

-LLMs can't keep up with Cloudflare documentation updates, so we maintain a separate [markdown file](markdown/documentation.md) with information about important features that were recently added to Cloudflare Workers.
+Sometimes LLMs can't keep up with software updates, so we maintain a separate [markdown file](markdown/documentation.md) with information about recently added features.

 ## Code quality